 Rheumatoid Arthritis is an autoimmune disease that attacks the body’s own tissues, specifically the synovium, a thin membrane that lines the joints.
 As a result of the attack, fluid builds up in the joints, causing pain in the joints and inflammation that’s systemic.

-Rheumatoid Arthritis (RA) is a chronic disease, meaning it can’t be cured.
-RA can lead to long-term joint damage, resulting in chronic pain, loss of function and disability.
-Most people with RA experience intermittent bouts of intense disease activity, called flares.
-In some people the disease is continuously active and gets worse over time.
-Others enjoy long periods of remission – no disease activity or symptoms at all.
-Evidence shows that early diagnosis and aggressive treatment to put the disease into remission is the best means of avoiding joint destruction, organ damage and disability.
+Rheumatoid Arthritis (RA) is a chronic disease that can lead to long-term joint damage, resulting in chronic pain and loss of function and disability.
+Individuals suffering with Rheumatoid Arthritis can experience intermittent bouts of intense disease activity, called flares.
+In some individuals, the disease is continuously active and progressively becomes worse over time while others enjoy long periods of remission with no disease activity or symptoms.
+Early diagnosis and aggressive stem cell treatment for Rheumatoid Arthritis can potentially help improve patients’ quality of life.

 Joint inflammation is a hallmark of rheumatoid arthritis.
 That includes: Stiffness, Swelling, Pain, Redness and Warmth, Fatigue, Malaise, Loss of Appetite and Muscle Aches.